 Don’t waste your time here

-Only do this when you have nothing better to do
+Only do this when you have

 For example, if brides is the target market and wedding dresses is your category, think about the four quadrants like this: If the potential is high, but your competency at sewing wedding gowns is low, all you need is some training.
 If the potential is high, and you are an expert, dig in deep here, because you can succeed in this category.
 On the other hand, if the market potential is low and your expertise is low, don't even bother getting training, because there won't be enough of a payoff to make it worth your while.
 The last quadrant suggests that if your expertise in wedding gowns is high, but the market potential is low, you probably shouldn't spend a lot of time focusing on targeting brides, because even though you are good at making wedding gowns, for some reason there isn't a lot of potential (maybe you live in a small town where few people get married?)